 - Creating a spreadsheet to monitor your transactions is a good idea.

 - Another piece of advice is to double check the odds before placing both sides of the bet.

 - It is very common for odds to fluctuate, particularly in a popular event or if an event is about to start.

-- The margins can be very tight when arbing and potential profit can soon be wiped out by failing to spot a shift in price.
+- The margins can be very tight when arbitrage betting and potential profit can soon be wiped out by failing to spot a shift in price.